bu-ist/coding-standards/css-and-sass/index.md

 Syntax: `.m-mixinName`

 Mixins should only be used when there are dynamic properties, otherwise use @extend.
-Mixins should be prefixed with `m-` namespace, use camel case, and be well documented in comments.
+Mixins should be prefixed with `m-` namespace, use camelCase, and be well documented in comments.

 <a name="media queries"></a>
 #### Media Queries